THE REVEALING OF THE SONS OF GOD

 My little children, for whom I labor in birth again until Christ is formed in you, (Galatians 4:19)

 While we are rejoicing in the tremendous anointing that is to come in our day it will be important to remember that if we expect to appear with the Lord when He returns we must cooperate with the Spirit of God as He forms Christ in us.
 It is not enough to be powerfully used in ministry.
 Sad to say, it can be seen that some gifted ministers of the Gospel, although they are being greatly used in Gospel work, are not having Christ formed in them.
 They are ministering by a gift of the Spirit but they are not interacting with the Lord Himself.

 In the day of the Lord they will expect great rewards because of the miracles they have performed.
 But the Lord Jesus will inform them that He does not know them.
 They have spent all their life in the ministry apart from the personal Presence of the Lord.
 It is entirely possible to minister by the Spirit and yet not be transformed into righteousness, holiness, and obedience to God.
 If this is the case with us, then we have been rejected.
 We have been disqualified—that concerning which the Apostle Paul was so cautious.

-But I keep under my body, and bring it into subjection: lest that by any means, when I have preached to others, I myself should be a castaway [disqualified].
+But I discipline my body and bring it into subjection, lest, when I have preached to others, I myself should become disqualified.
 (I Corinthians 9:27)

 The Revealing of the Sons of God